amida-tech/amida-auth-microservice/README.md

 ### Logging

 Universal logging library [winston](https://www.npmjs.com/package/winston) is used for logging.
 It has support for multiple transports.
 A transport is essentially a storage device for your logs.
 Each instance of a winston logger can have multiple transports configured at different levels.
 For example, one may want error logs to be stored in a persistent remote location (like a database), but all logs output to the console or a local file.
 We just log to the console for simplicity, but you can configure more transports as per your requirement.

+### Changelog

+  - v1.0.0 - Changing the format of error codes (Please remember to bump version number of the api)
+  - v0.2.0 - Beta